bright/new-www/content/jobs/senior-backend-developer-ts-node-js.md

 ## **preferred skills and qualifications 👩‍💻🧑‍💻**

-👉 at least 4 years of commercial programming experience as a backend developer or similar role
+👉 at least 4 years of commercial programming experience as a backend developer or fullstack developer with backend focus

 👉 solid understanding of TypeScript/JavaScript